mikemwanga/mikemwanga/README.md

 - 👋 Hi, I’m @mikemwanga
 - 👀 I’m interested in bioinformatics and data science
-- 🌱 I’m currently learning data visualization and machine learning
+- 🌱 I’m currently doing a PhD in Bioinformatics
-- 💞️ I’m looking to collaborate on machine learning and data analysis
-- 📫 How to reach me mikemwanga

 <!---
 mikemwanga/mikemwanga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.